cafjs/caf_dcinabox/README.md

     cafjs run --appImage gcr.io/cafjs-k8/root-helloworld helloworld
 ```

-Some browser features, such as the Web Bluetooth API, are only enabled with https or http with `localhost`, and will not work with a `.vcap.me` suffix.
+Some browser features, such as the Web Bluetooth API, are only enabled with https or http with `localhost`, and will not work with a `.localtest.me` suffix.
 A solution in Chrome is to directly access the app with the URL `http://root-myappname.localhost:3003`.
 This URL should also include a valid token, e.g., obtained from the iframe app URL.
 A USB-connected Android phone can also access this protected APIs by enabling port forwarding in the Chrome debugger.

 #### `cafjs build`